Merge Sorted Array – Leetcode #88

 Problem Statement

 This problem is from Leetcode – Merge Sorted Array.
-The problem statement is as below:
+The problem statement in short is as below:

 Solution